Gilmore (1824 ship)

 Gilmore (or Gillmore), was a merchant ship built at Sulkea, opposite Calcutta, British India, in 1824.
 In 1829-30 she made a voyage delivering settlers to the Swan River Colony in Western Australia.
 She then made two voyages transporting convicts from England to Tasmania.
+She was wrecked in 1866.

 Construction

 Gilmore & Co., shipbuilders in Calcutta, launched Gilmore in 1824 at a cost of 82,000 sicca rupees.
 She was a full-rigged ship sheathed with copper.
 Gilmore & Co. her the next year for a free trader.

 In 1829 Thomas Peel, her owner, had Gilmore lengthened especially for the Australian passenger trade.
 In 1841 she was doubled and re-sheathed and in 1843 and 1848 had large repairs done to her.

 Career

 Gillmore enters the Register of Shipping in 1825 with Law, master, Hunter, owner, and trade London—Calcutta.
 The 1829 Register of Shipping shows Gillmore, of 500 tons (bm), having undergone lengthening and a large repair that year, with W. Geary, master, Peel & Co., owners, and trade London—New South Wales.